Blog

 During our family’s cycling journey around the world, eastern Europe was—hands down—one of the most stressful and scary sections of the trip.
 Since you’ll be reading about our eastern European adventures in our book Breathtaking, let it suffice for me to say that, as Lorenz and I prepared to leave Vienna and pedal to Budapest on the last leg of our Danube cycling adventure, we were, well, a bit– OK more than a bit– apprehensive.

-Cycling the Danube Part II: Passau to Vienna
+Cycling the Danube: Passau to Vienna

 Hurrah!
 We are in Vienna, Austria, over 1100 kilometers and almost 700 miles from our starting